krivenko/som/doc/about.rst

 Authors
 =======

-This analytical continuation program is written by Igor Krivenko (`accompanying paper <https://arxiv.org/abs/1808.00603>`_).
+This analytic continuation program is written by Igor Krivenko (`accompanying paper <https://arxiv.org/abs/1808.00603>`_).

 It is based on a method devised by Andrey S. Mishchenko and coauthors.